welteki/docs.actuated.dev/docs/faq.md

 ## Is there a risk that we could get "locked-in" to actuated?

-No, you can move back to either hosted runners or self-managed self-hosted runners at any time.
-But beware that you may run into the problems that actuated sets out to solve.
+No, you can move back to either hosted runners (pay per minute from GitHub) or self-managed self-hosted runners at any time.
+Bear in mind that actuated solves for a certain set of issues with both of those approaches.

 ## Why is the brand called "actuated" and "selfactuated"?